fabriciochamon/VML_Streamer_QT/README.md

 	def run(self, video, stream, streams):

-		# video:  The video object containing information about the current frame being displayed in the UI
+		# video: The video object with information about current frame being displayed in the UI
 		# stream: The current stream instance being processed.
 		# streams: A list of all stream instances being processed (including self!).
 You can use this list to access other streams if needed.